shaarselhorst/vibes-only/95-designs/02-suggestion-brainstorm.md

   "id": "habit-tracker",
   "title": "Daily Habit Tracker",
-  "summary": "Track daily habits and build positive routines.", "objective": "Users can create a list of habits they want to track (exercise, reading, meditation), mark them as completed each day, and view their progress over time with simple charts.", "tags": ["productivity", "habits", "tracking"]
+  "summary": "Track daily habits and build positive routines.", "objective": "A habit tracking app where users can create a list of daily habits, mark them as completed each day, and view their progress over time with simple streak counters.", "tags": ["productivity", "habits", "tracking"]
 }
 ```